 - Evolving or changing in colour/shape/size or feeling

 You might be thinking, “these are things I can check for myself!” and in some cases, that’s true!
 Practicing self-checks is a good habit to get into, but remember that some skin irregularities are hard to see, and mutations can be subtle.
 Seeking the help of a qualified skin expert is the best way to ensure you are catching these changes in a timely manner.

 Getting regular skin exams, especially following the summer months, can help detect skin cancer early.
-Our doctors at our Meadows Mile medical clinic location in SE Calgary are here to help you maintain your skins’ health, and can answer any skin-related questions you might have.
+Our doctors at our Acadia medica clinic location in SE Calgary are here to help you maintain your skins’ health, and can answer any skin-related questions you might have.